openrails/openrails-triage/README.md

 * "Direction is approved but priority is missing"
 * "Definition is approved but direction is not approved"
 * "Definition is approved but no _link type_ link is found" - when a discussion link and/or roadmap link is missing
-* "Definition is approved not no normal _link type_ link is found" - when a discussion link and/or roadmap link is missing
+* "Definition is approved not no normal _link type_ link is found" - when a discussion link and/or roadmap link is present but not in the expected form
 * "Definition is approved but approver is missing"
 * "Definition is drafting (or later) but drafter is missing"
 * "Implementation is started (or later) but definition is not approved"